dekuNukem/STM32_tutorials/lesson4_timers_and_pwm/README.md

 After regenerating the code, simply use `HAL_IWDG_Refresh(&hiwdg)` to kick the dog before the countdown reaches 0.

+Keep in mind that the internal 40KHz clock powering the IWDG is not very accurate, and can vary as much as ±10%.
+So leave some slack when setting IWDG parameters.

 Here is a simple [finished project](sample_code_pwm) with IWDG.
 It prints out an incrementing number while also kicking the dog.
 If you comment out the `HAL_IWDG_Refresh()` function, you'll see that the counting restarts every 3 seconds or so, indicating the IWDG is resetting the chip.

 ## Homework